 Well before the pandemic entered our lives and forever changed workplace operations, a move to the cloud was underway.
 Enterprises were intrigued by the prospect of minimizing the costs of on-premises server maintenance, reducing infrastructure complexity, and gaining greater flexibility.
 The promises of the cloud were big and bold to be sure — a whole new way to consider infrastructure.

-Then Covid-19 hit, and entire workforces were sent home indefinitely.
+Then COVID-19 hit, and entire workforces were sent home indefinitely.
 The strain of remote work was considerable, and the digital transformation movement dramatically accelerated.
 It jumped to the forefront of IT imperatives, particularly as enterprises witnessed other organizations benefiting from the agility, flexibility and innovation opportunities cloud-based environments offered.
-These benefits were real — proof of concept in action within a new world necessitating new IT demands.

 This quick summary brings us to today, when the moment for cloud migration becomes inevitable.
 Given this backdrop, let us consider the pitfalls as well as the other factors organizations should think about as they move their IT strategy into the future.